 Just a few stories about how our Open Source Intelligence investigations have helped others

-As the video was mostly shared on Twitter, we were focusing on this social media platform.
-Having the URL of the video, we were using this as token to search Twitter for posts having this link.
-Based on the posts, we could reveal who were retweeting this URL building up the network of users in contact related to this video.
-By tracing back the discussions, we could see the user, who originally posted the video on Twitter, the one, who injected the video to Twitter, where the content got viral.
-Analyzing the network of the users sharing the content revealed who could possibly see the video.
-This posting the video on Twitter was a user not unknown to the client Law Enforcement Agency, as he was already a target person under surveillance.
+As the video was mostly shared on Twitter, we primarily focused on this social media platform.
+Having the URL of the video, we were using this as token to search Twitter for posts including this link.
+Based on these posts, we were then able to identify those who were retweeting the content – allowing us to build the network of users in contact with the upload.
+By tracing back the retweets and discussions, we were able to then identify the user who originally posted the video as well as the one who had injected the video to Twitter where the content went viral.

 ONLINE CRIME DETECTION

-For deciphering and understanding the dynamic corpus we have used our expertise in Natural Language Processing.
-Having revealed what the encoded messages were telling to the dealers, the forces at the antinarcotics department could raid the premises detaining the participants.
+Our task was to decipher and understand the details of the next transaction.
+For deciphering and understanding the dynamic corpus we used our expertise in Natural Language Processing.
+Having revealed what the encoded messages were telling to the dealers, the forces at the antinarcotics department consequently raided the premises and detained the participants.

 HARASSMENT ON SOCIAL MEDIA

-Using Social Network Analysis on the tweets related to our client, we found the handful of key actors in the discussion about our client based on network topologies and other factors.
-We had a look at what these users were talking about using Natural Language Processing, what topics they mentioned along with our client, and what other issues were raised.
-We have found that the very same topics were used by the identified key actors, and analyzing the follower network of these key actors it turned out that there were overlaps between them, suggesting that they belong to the same (maybe even artificial) circle – suggesting that the attack was indeed orchestrated.
+Using Social Network Analysis on the tweets related to our client, we were able to identify the key actors in the discussions.
+We started by reviewing what these users were talking about, what topics they mentioned along with our client and what other issues were raised.
+This was completed by using Natural Language Processing.
+From this analysis, we identified that the very same topics were used by the key actors, and by then analysing their follower network it turned out that there were overlaps between them.
+This suggested that they belonged to the same (maybe even artificial) circle – suggesting that the attack was indeed orchestrated.